Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-The Sony Cyber-Shot HX99 is a great pick for anyone that wants to take a lot of quality pictures from a long range distance.
+The Sony Cyber-Shot HX99 is a great pick for anyone that wants to take a lot of quality pictures from a long-range distance.
 The small camera fits easily into your pocket, and its 3-inch display is a touchscreen much to the delight of anyone who doesn’t like fidgeting with buttons all the time.

 The Sony Cyber-shot HX99 is a compact camera that delivers superb image quality, and has a 30x zoom range.
 The camera also features a pop-up electronic viewfinder, making it great for selfies.
 Our grip and shoot review is a great way to take selfies too.

-The Sony HX99 makes it easy to take photos with features such as Eye AF (AutoFocus), where its 18 Megapixel image sensor is able to detect eyes, and therefore focus on a face.
-It’s not as durable as the Olympus Tough TG-6, but its camera is capable of high quality 4K30 video recording, and its viewfinder evf is easy to flip and use for shots that need the camera closer to the ground.
-Its 30x optical zoom lens from Zeiss Vario-Sonnar is great for zooming in from a distance, and image quality is also not too bad thanks to its range of sensitivity settings and file quality options it offers.
+The Sony HX99 makes it easy to take photos with features such as Eye AF (AutoFocus), where its 18 Megapixel image sensor can detect eyes, and therefore focus on a face.
+It’s not as durable as the Olympus Tough TG-6, its viewfinder EVF is easy to flip and use for shots that need the camera closer to the ground, and its camera is capable of high-quality 4K 30fps video recording.
+Alternatively, if you’d prefer to record in 4K at 60fps, you need to check out our DJI Osmo Action review.

 For its price range, the Sony HX99 is neither too expensive nor too cheap.
 It’s also touted by Sony as the world’s smallest camera with a 24-720mm zoom lens.
 If that’s something you’d like, then the Sony CyberShot HX99 is the camera for you.